Black Hole (comics): In popular culture

-In the 2009 film The Answer Man (film), Arlen Fabre (Jeff Daniels) sits with Kris Lucas (Lou Taylor Pucci) in front of two copies of Black Hole in a Philadelphia bookstore, as they bond over grief.

-In the 2014 film Dawn of the Planet of the Apes, the human teenager Alexander (Kodi Smit-McPhee) gives his copy of a softcover collected edition of Black Hole to the Bornean orangutan teacher Maurice (Karin Konoval), as they form a bond important to the film's plot.

-The 2012 song The Pit, according to Silversun Pickups vocalist Brian Aubert, was inspired by Black Hole.
+The 2012 song "The Pit", according to Silversun Pickups vocalist Brian Aubert, was inspired by Black Hole.

-Film adaptation

-In November 2005, the message board of the Comics Journal reported that Black Hole would be adapted to film by the French director Alexandre Aja.
-In March 2006, comics news site Newsarama reported that Neil Gaiman and Pulp Fiction co-writer Roger Avary would be adapting the screenplay.
+Attempted film and eventual series adaptation

-In 2007, director Rupert Sanders released an abbreviated live-action adaptation of Black Hole on his website as part of his pitch for the project.
-It features actors Chris Marquette, Whitney Able, Diane Gaeta, Noel Fisher, and Nate Mooney.
+In 2006 Alexandre Aja was set to direct the feature film adaptation, with Neil Gaiman and Roger Avary attached to adapt the screenplay for Paramount Pictures, MTV Films, and Plan B. In 2007 director Rupert Sanders released an abbreviated live-action adaptation of Black Hole on his website as part of his pitch for the project.

-In February 2008, Variety reported that the film would be produced by Paramount Pictures and directed by Academy Award-nominee David Fincher.
+In February 2008 Variety reported that the film would be directed by David Fincher.
 In October 2008, MTV reported that scriptwriters Gaiman and Avary had left the production, reporting that their script would not be used by Fincher – though no replacement scriptwriter was announced.
-In August 2010, David Fincher also removed his name from production of the film in order to focus more attention on directing The Girl with the Dragon Tattoo trilogy, however as of October 2013 he was once more attached to direct Black Hole.
+In 2010, Fincher also removed his name from the project to focus on directing The Girl with the Dragon Tattoo trilogy, however as of October 2013 he was once more attached to direct Black Hole.

-In March 2018, the project was revived when New Regency and Brad Pitt's production company Plan B acquired the rights to the film with Rick Famuyiwa attached to write and direct after making his Sundance hit, Dope.
+In 2018, the project was revived when New Regency acquired the rights to the film with Rick Famuyiwa attached to write and direct after making his Sundance hit Dope.
+In October 2025, New Regency and Plan B re-announced the project as a television series for Netflix with Jane Schoenbrun set to write and direct.